k3shav17/notes/notes/Java/java_notes.md

 Main() : Main method in java is the entry point for the JVM into the program.
 JVM launches the program by invoking the main method.

-String [] args : When a program is executed, the array of sequence of characters are passed to the main function by JVM.
+String [] args : When a program is executed, if need to pass data to the program through command line then the array of sequence of characters are passed to the main function by JVM.
+Which is stored in the String[] args which is an array of strings named args.

+- Object oriented programming is a programming paradigm based on the concept of "objects", where functions and data are bind together as a single entity called objects.

 **Inheritance** : It is a mechanism in which one class is allowed to inherit the features of another class.
 Main reason: reusability.
 Extends keyword is used to inherit a class.
-When ever a class which extends another class, and if we create an object for the subclass, then the constructor of parent class will be called.
+Whenever a class which extends another class, and if we create an object for the subclass, then the constructor of parent class will be called.

-**Encapsulation*** : It is designed as wrapping the data under single unit.
+**Encapsulation** : It is designed as wrapping the data under single unit.
 It is a mechanism that binds the code and data together.
+It also restricts the direct access of the objects components.
 Main reason: data hiding

 **Polymorphism** : Many forms.
 It is an ability to display a msg in different ways